Strepsiptera: Families

-The vast majority of living strepispterans are placed within the grouping Stylopidia, which includes the families Corioxenidae, Halictophagidae, Callipharixenidae, Bohartillidae, Elenchidae, Myrmecolacidae, Stylopidae, Protelencholacidae (extinct) and Xenidae.
+The vast majority of living strepsipterans are placed within the grouping Stylopidia, which includes the families Corioxenidae, Halictophagidae, Callipharixenidae, Bohartillidae, Elenchidae, Myrmecolacidae, Stylopidae, Protelencholacidae (extinct) and Xenidae.
 All Stylopidia have endoparasitic females that have multiple genital openings.
 Two living families, Mengenillidae and Bahiaxenidae, are placed outside of this group, along with several extinct families.

 The Stylopidae have four-segmented tarsi and four- to six-segmented antennae, with the third segment having a lateral process.
 The family Stylopidae may be paraphyletic.
 The Elenchidae have two-segmented tarsi and four-segmented antennae, with the third segment having a lateral process.
 The Halictophagidae have three-segmented tarsi and seven-segmented antennae, with lateral processes from the third and fourth segments.

 The Stylopidae mostly parasitize wasps and bees, the Elenchidae are known to parasitize Fulgoroidea, whereas the Halictophagidae are found on leafhoppers, treehoppers, and mole cricket hosts.

 Strepsipteran insects in the genus Xenos parasitize Polistes carnifex, a species of social wasps.
 These obligate parasites infect the developing wasp larvae in the nest and are present within the abdomens of female wasps when they hatch out.
 Here they remain until they thrust through the cuticle and pupate (males) or release infective first-instar larvae onto flowers (females).
 These larvae are transported back to their nests by foraging wasps.